 A former San Jose teacher accused of sexual misconduct -- and then cleared -- has sued the former students who accused him.

-After he was accused of being a "pervert," he never felt his reputation was restored -- leading to the lawsuit.
-However, the suit may have other impacts, the newspaper reported.
+After he was accused of being a "pervert," he never felt his reputation was restored and he lost his job.